arjundha/ArenaFighter/README.md

 ### Phase 2 - Data Persistence
 User Story | Completed
 --- | ---
-As a user, I want my progress to be saved at the end of each level | --- As a user, I want to be able to load a saved game | --- As a user, I want to be able to start a new game | --- As a user, I want to be able to quit the game | ---
+As a user, I want to be able to save my progress | Yes As a user, I want to be able to load a saved game | Yes As a user, I want to be able to start a new game | Yes As a user, I want to be able to quit the game | Yes
+As a user, I want to be greeted with a Main Menu on start | Yes